NRWLDev/changelog-gen/docs/configuration.md

 # Configuration

-Of the command line arguments, most of them can be configured in `setup.cfg` or `pyproject.toml` to remove the need to pass them in every time.
+Of the command line arguments, most of them can be configured in `pyproject.toml` to remove the need to pass them in every time.

-Example `pyproject.toml`:
+Example:

 ```toml
 [tool.changelog_gen]